ibexa/documentation-developer/docs/api/general_rest_usage.md

 ### Obtaining list of countries

-To send a GET request to the REST API Countries list, provide the Content Type header: `application/vnd.ez.api.CountriesList+xml`.
+To send a GET request to the REST API countries list, provide the Content Type header: `application/vnd.ez.api.CountriesList+xml`.

 **Countries list request**